tzler/server_side_psych/experiment_setup/integration_demo/README.md

 }
 ```

+The function `save_trial_to_database()` sends `trial_data` to the server. node is listening for the `insert` tag and has a pre-defined protocol for inserting that data into the database.

-Node has a socket open listening for `'insert'`.
-The function `save_trial_to_database()` can be called whenever you'd like, and we've chosen to do this at the end of each trial.
+We can call this function whenever we'd like; we've chosen to do this at the end of each trial.
 In jsPsych this can be implimented by modifying the `on_finish` callback function (`functions.js:57-61`), which is simply:

 ```
 on_finish: function(data){